HewlettPackard/hpe-sd-cloud/docker/images/sd-aio/README.md

         --build-arg prepared=true \
         .

-Anyway if you build by hand remember that you need to make sure that you have all the files listed in `distfiles` in place, otherwise the build will fail.

 Technical Details
 -----------------

 Apart from what is described in the `Dockerfile` this build includes some shell scripts:

-- `configure_oraclexe.sh`: this script configures Oracle XE and creates the database instance.
+- `configure_edb.sh`: this script configures EnterpriseDB and creates the database and database user.
 It may be run during the build phase (prepared build) or upon first start of the container.
 - `configure_sd.sh`: this script configures Service Director components using Ansible roles.
 It may be run during the build phase (prepared build) or upon first start of the container.
-- `start_oraclexe.sh`: this script takes care of starting Oracle XE.
+- `start_edb.sh`: this script takes care of starting EnterpriseDB.
 It handles hostname changes which occur in prepared images as the database is configured during the build phase with a certain container id and then the hostname for the final container is different.
 - `startup.sh`: this script is the container entry point.
 It will execute the configuration scripts if found (meaning that they have not been executed before) and then remove them (so they are not executed again).
-Then it starts Oracle, CouchDB, Kafka, Zookeeper, the SNMP adapter, Service Activator and UOC.
+Then it starts EnterpriseDB, CouchDB, Kafka, Zookeeper, the SNMP adapter, Service Activator and UOC.
 Finally it will tail `$JBOSS_HOME/standalone/log/server.log` until the container is stopped, at this point the script should recive a `SIGTERM` which will cause it to stop all previously started services.
 Note that Docker has a grace period of 10 seconds when stopping containers, after which it will send a `SIGKILL`.
 It might be the case that 10s is not long enough for Service Activator to stop, in order to give it some more time you can use the `-t` argument when stopping the container, e.g. `docker stop -t 120` to give it 120s.

 Other details worth mentioning:

-- Specific inventories and playbooks for Docker are not included in product Ansibles for now so they are instead in here.
-So when building the image roles are copied from the ISO and then inventories and playbooks are copied from the `assets/ansible` directory.
 - Not everything in the ISO is relevant for building the image, so some paths are omitted from the context in order to reduce build time and image weight (see `.dockerignore`).
-Anyway since part of the ISO contents need to be copied into the image it will be heavier than it should be.
+Anyway since part of the ISO contents need to be copied into the image just for installation it will be heavier than it should be.
+This space can be recovered by squashing the image as the installation packages are removed later.
 - When starting Activator's WildFly inside the Docker container we were facing a `java.net.SocketException: Protocol family unavailable`.
 This seems to be due to IPv6 not being available inside the container, probably because it needs to be enabled (see https://docs.docker.com/config/daemon/ipv6/).
 What we have done is adding `-Djava.net.preferIPv4Stack=true` as an extra option for the JVM invocation in `standalone.conf` to force using IPv4.
 - When the image is prepared at build time, the build-time hostname is different to the run-time one.
 So when `ActivatorConfig` is run during the build phase the build-time hostname is inserted into the `CLUSTERNODELIST` database table.
 In order to fix this, before starting SA the table must be updated with the new container hostname.
 As there is a FK from `MODULES`, it is truncated first (module entries are recreated automatically).